avafinger/nanopi-m3-ubuntu-base-minimal/README.md

 For this instructions we need a chroot environment and kernel 4.11.6 pre-built.
-I have a ready kernel 4.11.6 built with GCC 7.1 but you can use any kernel or build your own.
+I have a ready kernel 4.11.6 built with **GCC 7.1** but you can use any kernel or build your own.
-These instructions works with Ubuntu Xenial (linux box) but can be adapted to any Distro and can be used with others boards if you have a Kernel ready.
+These instructions works with Ubuntu Xenial (linux box) but can be adapted to any Distro and can be used with other boards if you have a Kernel ready.

 * Ubuntu Xenial 16.04 (Ubuntu Base)
 * 62 MB of RAM in use